Skip to main content

 yield this.parser.request(parser, preset, overrideParams, query)

-• preset - preset of the called scraper
+• preset - preset of the settings of the called scraper

 • overrideParams - hash with overrides of the settings of the called scraper